epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 At first glance, this may look like a catastrophic flop.
 Something that would make a movie studio completely abandon the idea...
 But wait!
 Look at the correlations!
 Both Spearman and Pearson coefficients indicate a high level of correlation between the two time series and are backed, by p-values way smaller than 0.05.
 We can confidently say that even if the two are not moving tightly together, they still show similar behavior and like to either grow or shrink at the same time.

 Some John Doe can now wonder: "Hmm, okay...
 But nothing in life is this simple.
 There have to be some deviations from this relation.
-I can't believe that some random third-world country's GDP correlates with movie revenue the same as the cradle of the movie industry that the USA is".
+I can't believe that some third-world country's GDP correlates with movie revenue the same as the cradle of the movie industry that the USA is".
 And it is a completely logical argument.
 We would expect that the correlation between GDP and movie revenue of rich countries will be bigger than countries that are still in the early development phase - they just have more money to spend on the entertainment industry.

 To try and unravel whether this common sense logic is true, we can move from the whole screen to separate pixels - zoom in to how the GDP of each of the countries correlates with movie revenue.

 <iframe src="{{ '/assets/gdp_revenue_correlation.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 Now that is a very interesting picture.
-We see that there certainly are divergences from how the worlds GDP correlates with movie revenue.
-What's even more interesting - correlation is still quite high for developing countries in Africa, but the whole post-soviet region glows green.
-Is this a cold war stigma?
-Between 1960 and 1989, when the Iron Curtain was still casting shadow, most of the western movies were either completely unavaible in this part of the world or their screenings were delayed significantly.
+We see that there certainly are divergences from how the world's GDP correlates with movie revenue.
+What's even more interesting - the correlation is still quite high for developing countries in Africa, but the whole post-soviet region glows green.
+Is this a Cold War stigma?
+Between 1960 and 1989, when the Iron Curtain was still casting the shadow, most of the Western movies were either completely unavailable in this part of the world or their screenings were delayed significantly.
 Let's take a closer look.

-> **Fun Fact:** *Star Wars* made it to Hungarian cinemas almost two years after it's official release.
+> **Fun Fact:** *Star Wars* made it to Hungarian cinemas almost two years after its official release.

 <iframe src="{{ '/assets/gdp_revenue_correlation_ussr.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>